simi/omniauth-facebook/README.md

 end
 ```

 *NB.* If you want to set the `display` format on a per-request basis, you can just pass it to the OmniAuth request phase URL, for example: `/auth/facebook?display=popup`.
+You can also pass through a `state` param which will be passed along to the callback url.

 ## Authentication Hash